surroundaustralia/provwf/README.md

 * `git+https://{USERNAME}@bitbucket.org/surroundbitbucket/provwf.git`

 ## Use & License
-This software is not for distribution in the for that it is in here, in this repository.
-SURROUND will distribute static versions of this software to clients, as needed.
-The [LICENSE](LICENSE) file contains a copy of a custom license that should be used for distributed versions.
+This software is made available for use under the [Creative Common Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+See the [LICENSE](LICENSE) file for the deed.

 ## Contact
-Contact SURROUND Australia Pty Ltd for any licensing or technical issues:

 **SURROUND Australia Pty Ltd**
 <https://surroundaustralia.com>